jgollhardt/frstack/README.md

  Add your public ssh key to roles/create-fr-user/files.
 Edit roles/create-fr-user/tasks/main.yml to reflect the name of your pub key file.

-The install philosophy is to prefer the use of standard O/S packages in preference to downloading zip files.
-For example, the JDK is installed from a Centos packages using yum.
- This is a tradeoff.
-The O/S integration is better when using packages (for example, Centos comes with systemd scripts to manage tomcat), and it should be easier to upgrade in the future, but this approach does make the install process quite O/S specific.

 ### Ansible Notes